 When I heard Black Diamond was going to be introducing their own climbing shoes to the market, I knew I had to try them.
 I had heard rumors of an October 2017 release date.
-Exclusively sold by REI, I was surprised when saw them at their Labor Day sale and snagged a pair for myself for only $67.
+I was surprised when saw them at the REI Labor Day sale and snagged a pair for myself for only $67.
 MSRP for these shoes is $89.

 Black Diamond established themselves with their top quality climbing hard goods.
 Their clothing line is pretty stellar as well.
 When I first got into climbing, I just assumed they offered a climbing shoe.
 I was surprised to find they did not-until now.
 Their first shoe of several anticipated to hit the markets has just been released-the Momentum.